 — Psalm 100:1-4

-Praise is a powerful weapon whereby Jericho's walls that had two sets of walls 6 ft thick on the outside and 12 ft thick on the inside fell.
+Praise is a powerful weapon whereby Jericho's walls, which had two sets 6 ft thick on the outside and 12 ft wide on the inside, fell.

-Scientifically speaking, sound has a frequency.
-Specific sound frequencies can break things.
-A long time ago, I remembered a Memorex commercial with an opera singer who hit a particularly high note that shattered glass.
-A specific frequency will cause the glass to vibrate and break.
-Is it possible to consider that their praise is what shook the walls down?
+Scientifically speaking, sound has a frequency, and specific sound frequencies can break things.
+I recall a Memorex commercial with an opera singer who hit an exceptionally high note that shattered glass.
+Is it possible to consider that the frequency of their praise is what shook the walls down?
 Could it be that the frequency of our praise tunes us into God and invites His presence that shakes down everything that is hindering our victory?